 “I think at Wavin it was more a case of look, we have a changing world at the moment, we are facing digitalisation and we need to look for smart solutions to help optimise our work.

 If you look at tendering, it’s quite obvious that the process has stages and these became quite standard.
 It’s always good to standardise the way of working in an online environment so we looked for online tools.
 We understood the importance of working online at this moment in time, with digitalisation, and that I think was the main reason we went for an eSourcing platform, to standardise the process of tendering.”

-Prior to using Market Dojo, the Wavin team were using the manual method of emails and spreadsheets to run their tendering process.
+Prior to using Sourcing Dojo, the Wavin team were using the manual method of emails and spreadsheets to run their tendering process.

 By moving to an eSourcing solution there was a degree of learning and training that needed to be implemented.
 However, Daniel and his team were able to pick up the platform quickly, due to its easy-to-use nature.